List of Teenage Mutant Ninja Turtles characters: Antrax

 In the 1987 TV series, Antrax appears in the episode "Night of the Rogues", voiced by Pat Fraley.
-He is among the villains that Shredder assembled to attack the Turtles.
+He is among the villains who Shredder assembled to attack the Turtles.
 His toyline bio states that Antrax is Krang's executioner from Dimension X.

 In the 2012 TV series, Antrax is a mutant ant created by Baxter Stockman.
 Its abdomen can produce clones of itself.

+In Tales of the Teenage Mutant Ninja Turtles, Antrax (voiced by Peter Stormare) is among the mass-produced creations of Dr. Jordan Perry.